amadeus4dev/amadeus-node/README.md

 // To get the results of the job with ID 'XXX' amadeus.travel.tripParserJobs('XXX').result.get()

+// City Search API
+// finds cities that match a specific word or string of letters.
+// Return a list of cities matching a keyword 'France' amadeus.referenceData.locations.cities.get({
+  keyword: 'Paris'
+})

 //Hotel List API
 //Get list of hotels by city code amadeus.referenceData.locations.hotels.byCity.get({